mucosal-immunology-lab/bioinformatics-hub/docs/NextFlow/scRNAseq.md

 smux n --time=3-00:00:00 --mem=16GB --ntasks=1 --cpuspertask=2 -J nf-STARsolo
 ```

+!!! warning "Set the correct sample sheet location"

     Make sure you alter the `nextflow.config` file to provide the path to your sample sheet, unless it is `./data/samplesheet.csv` which is the default for the cluster profile.
 Stay within the top `cluster` profile section to alter settings for Slurm-submitted jobs.

 Inside your interactive session, be sure to activate your `nextflow-scrnaseq` environment from above.
 Then, **inside the scRNAseq folder**, begin the pipeline using the following command (ensuring you use the `cluster` profile to make use of the Slurm workflow manager).